nvmusoke/builder-weather/README.md

 1. Enter a US zip code (e.g., 90210) in the search box
 2. Click "Get Forecast" or press Enter
 3. View the 5-day forecast organized by day with 3-hour intervals

-## Deployment

-### Vercel (Recommended)

-1. Push your code to GitHub
-2. Import your repository on [Vercel](https://vercel.com)
-3. Add the `OPENWEATHER_API_KEY` environment variable in your Vercel project settings
-4. Deploy

-### Other platforms

-Ensure your deployment platform:
-- Supports Next.js with SSR
-- Allows setting environment variables
-- Has the `OPENWEATHER_API_KEY` configured

 ## Tech Stack